 Part 1: Set up billing/access > Part 2: Select data (Data Explorer) > Part 3: Export files for analysis

-If you need to download data locally to analyze (note potential cost)Researchers who choose to perform their analysis on local/institutional systems may do so.
+If you need to download data locally to analyze (note potential cost), researchers who choose to perform their analysis on local/institutional systems may do so.
 However, NHGRI AnVIL policy requires users to pay the out-of-cloud download costs Google charges.
-Files downloaded to local/institutional systems will incur Google data access costs.
+Files downloaded to local/institutional systems will incur Google data egress costs.